 Ways to cope with stress about the future

 Have a Plan A and Plan B

 It can help to sit down with your teen and prepare two plans: Plan A (what they would want to do when school ends if things were ‘normal’) and Plan B (their best choice of what to do if things aren’t ‘normal’).
 An example would be:

 - Plan A: travel overseas, or move out of home and into a college.

-- Plan B: complete some online training/study, gain new skills and work on creative projects with the intention of switching to Plan A in six to 12 months.
+- Plan B: complete some online training/study, gain new skills and work on creative projects with the intention of switching to Plan A when it is possible.